 Each participant account is credited with the participant's contributions, the participant's allocable share of Company contributions, and related earnings (losses) of the funds.
-Participant accounts may be invested in 10% increments into Company stock or any of the mutual funds available under the Plan or other investment securities through a self-directed brokerage option at the direction of the participant.
+Participant accounts may be invested in 10% increments into Company stock or any of the mutual funds available under the Plan at the direction of the participant.